-Head-on crash kills 7 kids, 2 adults in central California
+Head-on crash kills 7 kids, 2 adults in Central California

 FRESNO, Calif.
-(AP) — Investigators are asking for the public’s help to determine what led up to a head-on crash that killed seven children and two adults in central California on New Year’s Day.
+(AP) — Seven children and two adult drivers were killed in head-on collision in Central California on New Year’s Day, authorities said.

-The California Highway Patrol says everyone who reported Friday’s fiery crash on rural State Route 33 came upon the scene after the collision.
-The CHP hopes to talk to witnesses who saw what happened in the seconds before the SUV and the truck collided between Avenal and Coalinga.

-The children, who were between 6 and 15 years old, were members of two related families traveling in a Ford F-150 truck that was struck by around 8 p.m. by a Dodge Journey SUV, the Fresno County Coroner’s office and the CHP said.
+The children, who were between 6 and 15 years old, were members of two related families traveling in a 2007 Ford that collided around 8 p.m.
+Friday with a Dodge vehicle on State Route 33 between Avenal and Coalinga, the Fresno County Coroner’s office and the California Highway Patrol said.

 Evidence from the scene indicated that the Dodge being driven by a 28-year-old man was traveling southbound on the highway when it veered onto the dirt shoulder for an unknown reason, the CHP said.
-The driver then overcorrected and swerved into the southbound lane, where it struck the Ford driven by a woman, officials said.
+The driver then overcorrected and swerved into the southbound lane, where it struck the Ford driven by a woman.

-“When the fire was extinguished, tragically it was discovered there were eight occupants — seven of which appeared to be juveniles — inside the Ford,” CHP Capt.
-Kevin Clays said at a Saturday afternoon news conference.
-“We are working with the Fresno County Coroner’s Office to identify the occupants.”

-The driver of the Dodge, the SUV’s only occupant, was identified as Daniel Luna of Avenal.
+The driver of the Dodge was identified as Daniel Luna of Avenal.
+The coroner’s office was working on identifying the victims in the Ford.

-It was unknown if alcohol or drugs were a factor, pending toxicology results.
-Investigators will try to determine how fast both vehicles were going at the time of the crash, the Fresno Bee reported.

-Weather or other road conditions did not appear to be a factor, officials said.

 NewsChannel 9 iPhone App